SNP claims MoD 'set to go back' on Scotland defence pledges

 "Two out of three airbases are seeing the end of air operations and, instead of appropriate conventional naval forces at Faslane, we have nuclear armed submarines.

-"According to the MoD's own statistics, the difference between what Scottish taxpayers contribute to the MoD and what is actually spent here has gone up to a mammoth £7.4bn over recent years.'New investment'
+"According to the MoD's own statistics, the difference between what Scottish taxpayers contribute to the MoD and what is actually spent here has gone up to a mammoth £7.4bn over recent years.

 "I don't believe that a sovereign Scottish government of any mainstream hue would manage defence so badly in Scotland."